 Benefits of Reflexology

-Nerve Function: As our bodies age, our nerve endings become less sensitive in parts of our body, particularly in our extremities.
-That being said, reflexology has been connected with stimulating more than 7,000 different nervous endings in a single session, thereby increasing their function and reactivity.
-Opening and cleaning out neural pathways can help improve functionality and flexibility of many areas around the body.
+As we age, our nerve endings become less sensitive in many parts of our body, particularly in our extremities.
+That being said, reflexology has been connected with stimulating more than 7,000 different nerve endings in a single session, thereby increasing their function and reactivity.
+Opening and cleaning out neural pathways can help improve functionality and flexibility in many areas around the body.
 Neural pathways are like muscles, so it is good to work them once in a while to keep them sharp!

-Energy Levels: By aligning the functioning of various organ and muscle systems, reflexology can increase metabolism and energy creation processes within the body.
-If you need a boost in energy or are always feeling sluggish, perhaps a reflexology session can help put some pep back in your step!
+By aligning the functioning of various organ and muscle systems, reflexology can increase metabolism and energy creation processes within the body.
+If you need a boost of energy or are always feeling sluggish, perhaps a reflexology session can help put some pep back in your step!

-Circulation: One of the most well-known and verified benefits of reflexology is an improvement in circulation throughout the body, which means that blood and oxygen are being cycled through the body more effectively.
-This means more oxygen reaches vital organ systems, thereby optimizing their functioning and further increasing the metabolism.
+One of the most well-known and verified benefits of reflexology is an improvement in circulation throughout the body, which means that blood and oxygen are being cycled through the body more effectively.
+This means more oxygen reaches vital organs, thereby optimizing their functioning and further increasing the metabolism.
 This also results in faster healing and re-growth of damaged cells.

-Relaxation: As mentioned above, reflexology has been known to open neural pathways, and this sort of free-flowing neural activity results in a more relaxed state in the body, one of reduced stress.
-For this reason, reflexology can flood your system with relaxation, inducing a state of calm throughout your body and mind.
+As mentioned above, reflexology has been known to open neural pathways, and this sort of free-flowing neural activity results in a more relaxed state in the body.
+For this reason, reflexology can flood your system with relaxation, inducing a state of calmness throughout your body and mind.
 In this same vein, reflexology is commonly used to cure sleep disorders.
-Insomnia can be a very troubling condition to suffer through, but reflexology helps your body relax and get back to its normal, healthy Circadian rhythms.
+Insomnia can be a very troubling condition to suffer through, but reflexology helps your body relax and get back to its normal, healthy circadian rhythms.

-Nervous System Stimulation: The open neural pathways can benefit our central nervous system in a variety of ways. not only will our brain be able to handle the inputs more effectively, thereby speeding up our cognitive powers, but our physical reactions will be faster, our memory will be boosted, and generally, our entire brain will simply work better and faster.
+The open neural pathways may benefit our central nervous system in a variety of ways.
+It may not only enhance the brain’s ability to handle inputs more effectively, thereby speeding up our cognitive powers, but also boost memory.

-Migraines and Headaches: Reflexology is primarily used by many people as a method of eliminating pain.
-As an analgesic treatment, reflexology can reduce the severity of migraines and headaches, simply by relieving tension in the muscles that can often result in these conditions.
-Any headaches induced by stress can also be eliminated, since stress and psychological factors often manifest in the physical symptoms of a migraine.
-This is actually one of the most popular applications of reflexology.
+Reflexology may be primarily used by many people as a method of eliminating pain.
+As an analgesic treatment, reflexology might help reduce the severity of a migraine and headache, simply by relieving tension in the muscles that can often result in these conditions.
+A headache induced by stress may also be eliminated since stress and psychological factors often manifest in the physical symptoms of a migraine.

-Speeds Healing: The combination of increased nerve activity and circulation, as well as the more balanced functioning of the metabolism, means that cells re-grow faster and wounds are able to heal faster.
-Also, the pain-relieving qualities of reflexology mean that patients feel better faster, and are more willing to start physical recovery to get back into life!
+The combination of increased nerve activity and circulation, as well as the balanced functioning of the metabolism, means that cells re-grow faster and wounds are able to heal quickly.
+Also, the pain-relieving qualities of reflexology may mean that patients recover rapidly, and are willing to get back into routine life!

-Cancer Relief: Although reflexology isn’t connected directly to curing cancer, it has been known to ease the side effects of cancer treatments, such as chemotherapy.
-It helps these patients get to sleep, reduce anxiety, and also reduces the chances of vomiting or other indigestion issues that are commonly experienced.
-The more general effects of reflexology, such as clearing neural channels and increasing circulation, can help to slow the spread of cancer and can stimulate antioxidant activity to destroy cancer cells.
-Research is ongoing in this field.
+Although reflexology may not be directly connected to curing cancer, it has been known to ease the side effects of cancer treatments, such as chemotherapy.
+It might help cancer patients get a sound sleep by reducing anxiety and also reduces the chances of vomiting or other commonly experienced indigestion issues.
+The more general effects of reflexology, such as clearing neural channels and increasing circulation help patients.

-Studies have shown that reflexology can be very beneficial for pregnant women, particularly in terms of labor lengths and their need for analgesics during labor and post-partum recovery time.
-Beyond that, due to many of the health benefits already outlined above, it can reduce the chances of post-partum depression and can also help a woman’s body heal itself faster and get back to its normal metabolic activity quickly.
+Studies have shown that reflexology can be very beneficial for pregnant women, particularly in terms of labor lengths and their need for analgesics during labor and postpartum recovery time.
+Beyond that, due to many of the health benefits already outlined above, it may help reduce the chances of postpartum depression and can also help a woman’s body heal itself faster and get back to its normal metabolic activity quickly.

 Although much of the research on reflexology has been criticized or cited as unprovable, thousands of years of tradition and reports of success speak rather loudly.
-That being said, reflexology should be considered as a supplemental treatment to formal medical advice and treatment for the more serious conditions that have been touched on in this article.
-Kick Your Feet Up and Get Healthy!
+That being said, reflexology should be considered as a supplemental treatment to formal medical advice and treatment for the conditions that have been touched on in this article.